 Make Self Care A Priority

 We hear a lot about self-care, but how does it relate to boundary setting?
 Simple.
 If you aren’t caring for yourself, and respecting your own needs, you can’t expect others to respect those needs.
-It’s super vital as a Empath to make self-care a priority and remain pro-active in your own health and wellness.
+It’s vital as an Empath to make your self-care a priority and remain pro-active in your own health and wellness.
 As a result of your self-care practices, you will feel more empowered, balanced, and grounded, mentally, emotionally, physically, and spiritually.
 You will eventually come to a point where you will never allow others to mistreat or disrespect you.
 You just won’t have the tolerance for it.

 Putting yourself first and nurturing your own needs will help you build inner strength and resolve.
-Just remember: setting boundaries an Empath isn’t selfish, it’s an act of self-love.
+Just remember: setting boundaries as an Empath isn’t selfish, it’s an act of self-love.
 When you say “no” to others, you are saying “YES” to yourself.
 Take care of you first and honour your self worth, as you value yourself, others will naturally value you too.

 Affirmation: Each and every day I respect and honour what my heart guides me to do.